How Do I Build an AWS DynamoDB Table Item?

 Explanation

-- DynamoDB Table: Create a DynamoDB table with a specified primary key.
+- DynamoDB Table: Create a DynamoDB table, specifying a primary key that uniquely identifies each item in the table.

-- DynamoDB Table Item: Add an item to the DynamoDB table with the corresponding attributes required.
+- DynamoDB Table Item: Add an item to the table, detailing the necessary attributes that the item should contain.

 Program